ARCHIVED-mean-stack/session-3/README.md

 gulp.task('serve', ['sass']);
 ```

-Run `$ gulp` in terminal

 ```
 gulp.task('serve', ['sass'], function(){
 	gulp.watch('scss/**/*.scss', ['sass'])
 });
 ```

-Run `$ gulp watch` and note that the process continues to run.
+Run `$ gulp serve` and note that the process continues to run.
 However, if we make an error in our SASS file the process stops and we need to retart.
 Fix this by adding error handling to the sass pipe.
 Now, even if we make an error, the watch continues to run and the error is reported in the terminal.

 ```
 ...
 .pipe(sass(sassOptions).on('error', sass.logError))
 ```

+Test this by intentionally creating an error in the sass file.
+The error should be reported by the watch continues to run.

 We should store some of the paths in variables and use them in our statements.
-Something like:
+This will make it easier to reuse our gulpfile in other projects:
 ```
 var sassSources = './scss/**/*.scss';
 var sassOutput = './app/css';